Elizabeth Steel

 Elizabeth Steel (c.
-1766 – 1795), also known as Betty Steel, was an English convict sent to Australia aboard a ship of the Second Fleet.
+1766 – 1795) was an English convict sent to Australia aboard a ship of the Second Fleet.
 Convicted in 1787 for the theft of a silver watch worth thirty shillings, she was sentenced to seven years penal transportation which she served at the settlements of Port Jackson and Norfolk Island.
 She was freed in 1794 but died ten months later.

 Steel arrived in Sydney Cove as a convict on board Lady Juliana on 3 June 1790, as part of the Second Fleet, aged 23 or 24.
 At the time of her sentencing authorities described her as being 'mute by visitation of God', which is the earliest record of a deaf Australian, but there is no historical evidence yet that she used a sign language.
 Her charge at the Old Bailey was for stealing a silver watch from George Childs, who was a customer at the public house she worked at as a prostitute.
 After two months in Sydney, Elizabeth Steel was transferred to Norfolk Island.
 In November 1791, Steel married a fellow convict, Irish born James Mackey.
 Together they successfully farmed a 10 acre leasehold until the expiry of their sentences.
 Elizabeth returned to Sydney in 1794, but died the following year aged 29.
 Her burial at the Old Sydney Burial Ground was recorded on 8 June 1795.